Dapagliflozin

 Farxiga 10MG

 Looking for a Farxiga coupon?
-Farxiga (dapagliflozin) is a once-daily brand-name tablet from AstraZeneca used to treat type 2 diabetes and to protect the heart and kidneys.
-Because there is no widely available generic, the cash price often runs $550–$650 for a one-month supply without insurance, though it varies by pharmacy and dose.
-A free Rx.com Farxiga coupon lets you compare cash prices at more than 60,000 U.S. pharmacies and show the coupon at the counter — no membership, no signup, and nothing to pay Rx.com.
+Farxiga (dapagliflozin) is a once-daily tablet from AstraZeneca used to treat type 2 diabetes and to protect the heart and kidneys.
+Brand-name Farxiga can cost several hundred dollars for a one-month supply without insurance, but generic dapagliflozin is now available in the U.S. and is typically far cheaper.
+A free Rx.com Farxiga coupon lets you compare cash prices on both the brand and the generic at more than 60,000 U.S. pharmacies and show the coupon at the counter — no membership, no signup, and nothing to pay Rx.com.
 Enter your ZIP code above to see today's lowest Farxiga price near you.

 What is Farxiga (dapagliflozin) and how does it work?